Fireworks planted on equipment used in controversial Seattle road project

-Crews have been repaving 35th Avenue Northeast since June in a project planned to include a bicycle lane and parking restrictions — prompting an outcry from some neighbors.
+Crews have been repaving 35th Avenue Northeast since June in a project planned to include bicycle lanes and parking restrictions — prompting an outcry from some neighbors.

 Detectives from the Seattle police Arson/Bomb Squad are investigating after fireworks were found in construction equipment being used in a controversial road project in the Wedgwood neighborhood.

-Crews have been repaving 35th Avenue Northeast since June in a project planned to include a bicycle lane and parking restrictions — prompting an outcry from some neighbors.
+Crews have been repaving 35th Avenue Northeast since June in a project planned to include bicycle lanes and parking restrictions — prompting an outcry from some neighbors.

 Construction workers were checking a backhoe July 23 when they found fireworks that had been placed in the machine with the fuse sticking out, according to the Seattle Police Department.
 Workers removed the fireworks and called the police.